 Rather interestingly, the inner core seems to be asymmetric on the East-West line.
 There is a model that explains this asymmetry with melting on one side and crystallization on the other.
 This anomaly also likely affects the Earth's magnetic field, creating an asymmetry on the crystallizing side.

 The outer core

-The outer core is a low viscosity fluid (about ten times the viscosity of liquid metals at the surface) – “liquid” is a rather improper term.
-Because it has a very low viscosity, it is easily deformed and malleable.
+The outer core is a low viscosity fluid (about ten times the viscosity of liquid metals at the surface) - "liquid" is a rather improper term.
+As this layer has a very low viscosity, it is pretty malleable.
 It is the site of violent convection.
-It is also thought to suffer very violent convection currents – hey, and guess what?
-The churning of the outer core and its relative movement is responsible for the Earth’s magnetic field.
+It is also thought to suffer very violent convection currents - hey, and guess what?
+The churning of the outer core and its relative movement is responsible for the Earth's magnetic field.

 The hottest part of the outer core is actually hotter than the inner core; temperatures can reach 6,000° Celsius (10,800° Fahrenheit)—as hot as the surface of the sun.

 How do we know that Earth's layers even exist?